University of New South Wales Press: NewSouth Books

 NewSouth Books represents more than 80 publishers from Australia, Asia, the US, Canada, Europe and the UK including Magabala Books, Aboriginal Studies Press, Transit Lounge, Giramondo, Tuttle, Monash University Publishing, Sydney University Press, UWA Publishing, CSIRO Publishing, National Library of Australia, Princeton University Press, University of Minnesota Press, Bristol University Press/Policy Press, Manchester University Press, Sterling Publishing, Birlinn and Reaktion Books.

 NewSouth Books' sales and marketing manager Jane Kembrey was awarded NSW Rep of the Year in 2015, as voted by Australian booksellers.
 NewSouth Books received Dymocks' Specialist Supplier of the Year award in 2018.

 NewSouth Books is not connected with NewSouth Books, the independent publishing house founded in 2000 in Montgomery, Alabama.

 UNSW Bookshop

 UNSW Press is one of the few book publishers or university presses in Australia that runs its own retail outlet.
 The company took over management of the campus bookstore from the Co-Op in 1997.
-It also runs a second-hand bookshop.
 UNSW Bookshop reopened after extensive renovations in 2019.
 It has been awarded Campus Bookseller of the Year in 2012, 2014, 2016 and 2017.